STRIDES/AzureDataSharePipeline/01 Create Resources/readme.md

 02 - GrantStorageRights.ps1 | Posh script to grant rights required
 paramfile.json | Parameter file containing all details passed to PoSH scripts

 You will need to update the paramfile.json file before you run the PowerShell scripts above.
 It is used to drive all the PowerShell scripts and is the only file that needs input/editing.
-Below is a listing of the variables within the file and a description.
-Values above line 24 need updating.
+Below is a listing of the variables within the paramfile and a description.
+Values above line 24 within the file need updating.
 Lines 24 and below do not need editing.

 ## Paramfile Variable Details
 paramfile value | Details